NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

 The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, is continuing in 2019!
 There will be 3 rounds.
 In each round, students choose a time during the week of that round to solve a selection of programming problems.
-The difficulty ranges from entry-level implimentation problems to more challenging algorithmic problems.
+The difficulty ranges from entry-level implementation problems to more challenging algorithmic problems.
 You can find examples on our [training website](https://train.nzoi.org.nz/).

 The contest is open to all students currently enrolled in a secondary school (or intermediate) in New Zealand (students from year 7-13).
 There will be a scoreboard for individuals, and one for schools.
 View past year's scoreboards [here](past.html).